TorBox-App/.github/profile/README.md

 ## 🛠️ Development

-You can follow TorBox development at [FeatureBase](https://torbox.featurebase.app/).
+You can follow TorBox development at [FeatureBase](https://feedback.torbox.app).
 This includes changelogs for the hosted version of TorBox as well as feedback and a roadmap.

-Open source documentation can be found [here - NOT READY YET -](https://docs.torbox.app).
 If you are looking for information or support on the hosted version of TorBox, you can find it [here](https://support.torbox.app).

 If you want to help with development, you are more than welcome to clone any of our current repositories and make a PR.